googleapis/google-cloud-java/google-cloud-clients/google-cloud-container/README.md

 Testing
 -------

-This library has tools to help make tests for code using Cloud Container.
+This library has tools to help make tests for code using Kubernetes Engine.

 See [TESTING] to read more about testing.